renanwolf/UniRate/README.md

 #### Setting Up

-- `UpdateRateMode`: set to `VSyncCount` or `ApplicationTargetFrameRate` to choose how the update rate will be managed.
+- `UpdateRateMode`: set to `VSyncCount` or `ApplicationTargetFrameRate` to choose how the update rate should be managed.

 - `MinimumUpdateRate`: is the minimum allowed update rate that can be applied.
 Any request bellow this value will be ignored.